 We provide cash financing to private companies at an agreed upon valuation, in exchange for a pre-determined preferred Distribution from such private companies.
 Our Distribution is received monthly but is determined twelve months in advance in accordance with a mutually agreed upon performance metric which is based upon a "top-line" financial performance measure of a Private Company Partner, such as gross revenues, gross profit, same store sales, same clinic sales and same customer net sales.
-Each year, our Distribution is adjusted based on the percentage change in the audited performance metric.
-In keeping with our business objective of generating predictable and stable cash flows, our Distribution is only based on organic growth and/or organic decline of the private company.
-As such, any growth or decline in the private company from acquisitions or new locations, do not get factored into such adjustment for a period of time (typically 12-24 months).
+Each year, our Distribution is adjusted based on the year over year percentage change in the audited performance metric.
+In keeping with our business objective of generating predictable and stable cash flows, adjustments to our Distribution are only based on organic growth and/or organic decline of the private company.
+As such, any growth or decline in the private company from acquisitions or new locations, does not get factored into such adjustment for a period of time (typically 12-24 months) at which time it is considered a normalized/organic part of the business.

 Our Distribution ranks in priority to the Private Company Partners common equity.
-In addition, the Distribution is paid by the Private Company Partner out of earnings before taxes, making the after-tax cost of our financing attractive to our Private Company Partners.
-Our financing structure is characterized as equity, and as a result, we do not require a principal payment or return of capital on our financing, which allows the owner(s) to focus on the long-term rather than the short-term objectives of an equity sponsor.
+In addition, our Distribution is paid by the Private Company Partner out of earnings before taxes, making the after-tax cost of our financing attractive to our Private Company Partners.
+Our financing structure is characterized as equity, and as a result, we do not require a principal payment or return of capital, which allows the owner(s) to focus on the long-term rather than the short-term objectives it may have otherwise had to focus on with financing from a traditional equity sponsor.

-Alaris generally has no voting rights or very limited voting rights (26% or less of the outstanding voting rights in the case where Alaris holds voting securities); accordingly Alaris has a limited ability to exercise direct control and influence over the operations of a Private Company Partner.
+Alaris generally has no voting rights or very limited voting rights in certain circumstances; accordingly Alaris has a limited ability to exercise direct control and influence over the operations of a Private Company Partner.
 However, we have numerous positive and negative covenants in place with our Private Company Partners designed to protect our Distributions and typically Alaris' prior consent is required for items outside of the ordinary course of business, such as: